directus/directus/docs/guides/extensions/operations-bulk-email-sendgrid.md

 ## Summary

-This operation will send a a SendGrid API request to use an email template inside SendGrid along with the supplied personal information to bulk send an email to the recipients.
+This operation will send an SendGrid API request to use an email template inside SendGrid along with the supplied personal information to bulk send an email to the recipients.
 The response is captured in the logs for reference.
 Now that you know how to interact with a third party API, you can investigate other services that can be used in your workflows.